 The DIKW model or DIKW pyramid is an often used method, with roots in knowledge management, to explain the ways we move from data (the D) to information (I), knowledge (K) and wisdom (W) with a component of actions and decisions.

-Simply put, it’s a model to look at various ways of extracting insights and value from all sorts of data, big, small, smart, fast and slow.
-It is often depicted as a hierarchical model in the shape of a pyramid and also known as the data-information-knowledge-wisdom hierarchy, among others.
+Simply put, it’s a model to look at various ways of extracting insights and value from all sorts of data: big data, small data, smart data, fast data, slow data, it doesn’t matter.
+The DIKW model is often depicted as a hierarchical model in the shape of a pyramid and also known as the data-information-knowledge-wisdom hierarchy, among others.

 The DIKW model: usage and limitations